DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 2.md

 sidebar_position: 2
 ---

-In this lesson, we will guide you in organizing your Knight NFT into personalized space! rather than storing in the contract space.
+Previously we have store our NFT in contract, now we will learn how to organizing your Knight NFT into personalized space using new concept called **_Collection_** rather than storing in the contract space.

-For that, we are introducing you to the new concept called **`Collections`**.
-Collection is an object that can hold multiple NFTs of the **same type**.
+A collection is an object that can hold multiple NFTs of the same type, much like folders on your desktop organizing photos, music, and movies.

-Imagine a messy desktop holding photos, music files, movies scattered across.
-You access desktop and create separate folders for photos, music, movies for better organization.

 ![Alt text](image-3.png)